Chocolate shop play dough activity for Valentines Day!

 They’re excellent for developing scissor skills, and they really give fine motor and co-ordination skills a work out.
 They’re also fabulous for scooping and sorting, and because of their design, they were just perfect for forming beautiful chocolates today.

-I have two sets of these tongs, which I picked up at a thrift shop, but you can order them through amazon.com right here from my site.
+I have two sets of meatball tongs, which I picked up at a thrift shop, but you can order them through amazon.com right here from my site.